Master of Science, Library and Information Science (MS LIS)

 • Raising public awareness about the contributions of librarians, information specialists, and archivists to increase cooperation in communities, enhance education, and provide services essential to sustaining our democracy; and

-• Providing a continuing education program that offers career development support beyond receipt of formal degrees.
+• Providing a continuing education program that offers career development support beyond the receipt of formal degrees.

 Stay informed about upcoming developments by connecting with us on the Student Experience Blog, Facebook, and Twitter @simmonsslis.